|

 was called "Drygel's Valley" - "dryge" being old English

-for "dry", and "den" referring to a small valley, the whole
+for "dry", and "den" referring to a small valley, the whole name

-notable buildings include the Fairfield Moravian Settlement,
+buildings include the Fairfield Moravian Settlement, which was

-isolated lives, centred around the Sunday School and the several
+around the Sunday School and the several other schools which they

-other schools which they established in the region.
+established in the region.

 Dukinfield